CodeLinaro-mirror/la_platform_external_chromiumos-config/README.md

 ## Project Setup for Partners

-Googlers should have the project and program config repos as part of the internal-manifest checkout.
+**Googlers should have the project and program config repos as part of the internal-manifest checkout and should not run these steps.**

 Partners will do a public checkout and then add config repos for the projects and programs they are working on.

 Note: There are two different types of configurations for partners.
 It is